GITEX AFRICA Morocco’s third edition opens to the continent’s largest gathering of globally influential tech leaders, government officials and innovators

 GITEX AFRICA Morocco returns for its third year with support from institutional partners: ANRT, Royal Air Maroc, ONCF, OCP, ONDA, AMDIE, ONMT and CGEM.

-For news and updates on GITEX AFRICA Morocco, please visit: www.GITEXAfrica.com.Distributed by APO Group on behalf of GITEX Africa.
+For news and updates on GITEX AFRICA Morocco, please visit: www.GITEXAFRICA.com.Distributed by APO Group on behalf of KAOUN International.

 Media Contact: